HANDLER

 HANDLER tbl_name READ index_name NEXT [ LIMIT ... ]

-or, if the handler supports backwards key scans (most do):
+Alternatively, if the handler supports backwards key scans (which most do), you can use this:

 HANDLER tbl_name READ index_name LAST [ LIMIT ... ]